 Kenneth “Biznessman” Allen, founder of the Kenneth Allen Foundation for Entrepreneurship, Inc. (KAFFE, Inc.) CEO of K.S.
 Consultants and Managing Editor of Prominent Magazine which he co-owns with Entrepreneurial Icons Farrah Gray and Bill Mays and a member of the Indianapolis Public School Board.
 More on Kenneth can be found here.

 Jeanelle Austin is a seasoned advocate for racial justice and public speaker.
 After working over 10 years in higher education, in October 2019, she launched Racial Agency Initiative LLC to help individuals and organizations leverage their agency for racial justice within their scope of influence.
+After 2020, Jeanelle started to serve as Executive Director of the George Floyd Memorial in Minneapolis.
 This work brings her joy.
 Jeanelle currently resides in Austin, Texas.
 She enjoys music, traveling, trying new foods, and spending quality time with friends and family.